 | Forest Exploration | Flora identification including Oregon grape and spotted coralroot | Year-round | Easy |

-Bridle Trails State Park is one of 24 Washington State Parks with geocaches hidden within its boundaries, adding a treasure-hunt element to your equestrian forest adventure.
+Bridle Trails State Park is one of 24 Washington State Parks with GPS-based treasure hunting to add a treasure hunt element to your equestrian forest adventure.
+Visit Geocaching.com to search for geocaches in this park.
+Learn more about Geocaching in Washington State.

 Bridle Trails State Park’s signature experience revolves around the sophisticated equestrian culture that has developed over seven decades, where riders can access 28 miles of forest trails, utilize professional arena facilities, and participate in organized shows and events that showcase the park’s status as a western equestrian destination.
 The three main loop trails (Raven, Trillium, and Coyote) offer varying distances from a central junction, with the interpretive Trillium Trail providing educational opportunities about forest ecology while the longer Coyote Trail creates a complete perimeter experience through diverse forest habitats.
 The park’s multi-use harmony demonstrates successful trail sharing, where horses maintain right-of-way while hikers and runners enjoy the same pristine forest pathways beneath the cathedral-like canopy of second-growth conifers.